ejp-rd-vp/vp-api-specs/README.md

 <h3 id="individuals"> Individuals endpoint</h3>

-> Method : POST
+> **HTTP Request Method : POST**

 [/individuals](https://github.com/ejp-rd-vp/vp-api-specs/blob/main/individuals_api_v0.2.yml) endpoint returns the **__maximum value of individuals within a specified range__** from a RD resource.
-Filters are provided as a part of the body while using a POST request to query resources.
+Filters are provided as a part of the body while using a HTTP POST request to query resources.

+Please **do not use HTTP GET method** to query the individuals endpoint, as it is **not permitted** per this specification, and will result in a 403 error response.

 <h4 id="individuals-filters"> List of filters and permitted values for the individuals endpoint </h4>